 Then it is allowed to set and cool and soup can be made with trahanas, fresh as it is.
 When we were children we loved to eat it, before it was cooked.
 In the picture below you can see the fresh trahanas.

 In order to preserve it for the winter, it is then shaped, and spread onto traditional shallow baskets, called tsestos or on long trestle tables or on clean sheets and left in the sun to dry.

 The number of days depends on how hot the sun is.
 Then trahanas is stored and is used until the following year.
 From experience I must say that the best way to store the dried trahanas is in the refrigerator, otherwise if left outside the fridge after a long time you might get some tiny worms called “appitouria” in it.

 When Trahanas is boiled just as it is, it is served very hot with salt, pepper and lemon juice.
-Alternatively it may be boiled in chicken stock, with fresh tomato and halloumi, which makes it much tastier and creamy.
+Alternatively it may be boiled in chicken stock, with fresh tomato (this is regional) and halloumi, which makes it much tastier and creamy.

 This tasty and nutritious soup is preferred by most of the Cypriots as a comfort dish but lots of years ago when they used to get up at dawn to go to their works they used to have it for breakfast.